-Further, the estimated NAV per share is as of December 31, 2021 and is based on the estimated value of our assets as of December 31, 2021.
-We did not make any adjustments to the valuation for the impact of other transactions or events occurring subsequent to December 31, 2021.
+Further, the estimated NAV per share is as of December 31, 2022 and is based on the estimated value of our assets as of December 31, 2022.
+We did not make any adjustments to the valuation for the impact of other transactions or events occurring subsequent to December 31, 2022.
 The value of our common stock will fluctuate over time in response to developments related to individual assets in our portfolio, the management of those assets, and in response to the real estate and capital markets.
-In particular, the ongoing global pandemic of COVID-19, together with the restrictions on travel and other measures enacted in response to the pandemic, has had and will continue to have a significant adverse impact on the operations and value of our hotel properties for an indefinite period of time.
-As a result, the estimated NAV per share as of December 31, 2021 should not be considered as an accurate or approximate value of a share of our common stock at this time, or the amount that stockholders would receive in the event of our liquidation.
+As a result, the estimated NAV per share as of December 31, 2022 should not be considered as an accurate or approximate value of a share of our common stock at this time, or the amount that stockholders would receive in the event of our liquidation.